cognitonow/studio/application-guide.md

 -   **Purpose:** Serves as the primary marketing and entry point for new or logged-out users.
 It's designed to introduce the app's value proposition and drive user engagement towards discovery and booking.
 -   **Key Components:**
     -   **Hero Section:** A full-width section containing the main headline, a short descriptive paragraph, a prominent "Book Now" button, and a large, an aspirational hero image.
     -   **Testimonials Section (`@/components/testimonials.tsx`):** A carousel displaying social proof through client reviews.
-Each testimonial includes the reviewer's comment, name, and avatar.
+Each testimonial is presented in a `Card` that includes the reviewer's comment, name, and avatar.
 -   **Role-Based Views:**
     -   **Guest:** This page is primarily designed for guests.
 All functionality is visible.
     -   **Client / Provider:** Logged-in users are typically redirected to their respective dashboards but can navigate to this page.
 The experience is the same, but the main header navigation will reflect their logged-in state.